 Let’s do this.
-When lifting the bottle upwards for a small amount, the air-pressure difference sucks in or pushes one or several bubbles of air into the bottle.
+When lifting the bottle upwards for a small amount, the air-pressure difference sucks in one or several bubbles of air into the bottle.
 Therefore, the vacuum lessens and so does its resulting force Fvacuum.
-Subsequently, a certain amount of water runs out until the vacuum increases until Fvacuum is again strong enough to hold the column of water.
+Subsequently, a certain amount of water runs out and the vacuum increases until Fvacuum is again strong enough to counteract the force Fwater created by the column of water.

 The above-mentioned change of circumstances in regards to a birdbath can be induced when we ask a chicken to drink some water, or when the writer begins to write and use up the ink stored in the feed.

 Please note: With every amount of water flown out, the weight of water lessens, therefore the vacuum required to hold it is less.
 When we repeat this, the amount of water running out per bubble in reduces.

 I recommend you read this repeatedly until you surely understand it.
 It is one of the essentials of the function of a feed and demonstrates the process and variation of parameters the feed has to compensate.

 And please note further: The same principle of physics apply to any other liquid such as the wine mentioned above, whiskey, and cognac.
 If you want to prove this point, use a drinking glass as the collecting receptacle and try not to spill too much.

 And for chicken and other feathered creatures, please note: when you drink water from the little tray and its niveau drops, the same principle applies and the water in the tray gets replenished.

 And a final note for fountain pen users: The same applies to ink.

 Fountain Pens and Bottles

 Now, I will translate the above into fountain pen physics, with one exception.
 Since we have not handled capillaries and surface tension, I will use for ink transport a thin pipe, rather than a capillary.
 I will talk about the difference in the next chapter.